 There may be a few reasons for a fruitless loquat tree.
 As mentioned, lack of fruit set is often in conjunction with a loquat tree that won’t flower.
 Probably the most common reason for a loquat not blooming, or any fruiting tree for that matter, is improper planting.
 Let’s take a look at the correct way to plant a loquat.

 Loquat fruits (Eriobotrya japonica) are subtropical trees that are native to Southeast Asia.
 They have adapted to USDA zones 8 and above.
 The trees have large, dark green leaves that lend a tropical air to the landscape.
-Loquat fruit is 1-2 inches across and light yellow to apricot in hue, round, oval or pear shaped with smooth or velveteen skin.
+Loquat fruit is 1-2 inches (2.5-5 cm.) across and light yellow to apricot in hue, round, oval or pear shaped with smooth or velveteen skin.
 They prefer non-alkaline soils with moderate fertility and good drainage.

 If your loquat did not bear fruit, it may be in the wrong location.
 Maybe it needs more sun or amended soil.
 Loquats are particularly sensitive to cold temps so if you have had unseasonably cold weather, the tree is less likely to bloom.
 Established trees can survive to as low as 12 degrees F. (-11 C.) when properly sheltered and protected.
 That said, temps down to 25 degrees F. (-3 C.) cause premature fruit drop and flower buds die at 19 degrees F. (-7 C.).
 You can still grow loquats as an ornamental in the colder regions of its hardiness range, but don’t expect any fruit.